Frequently Asked Questions

 How do I pay rent?

-If you are having trouble accessing your RENTCafé resident portal, please view our frequently asked questions or contact the management team on-site at your community for additional assistance.
+If you are having trouble accessing your RENTCafé resident portal, please view our frequently asked questions or contact the management team at your community for additional assistance.

 How do I renew my lease?

-You will receive a lease renewal letter both by mail and delivered to your doorstep 45 – 60 days prior to your lease expiration date.
+You will receive a lease renewal letter both by mail and delivered to your doorstep 45 to 60 days prior to your lease expiration date.
 This letter will outline the details of your new lease pricing and lease duration options, as well as any additional changes to your lease agreement.
 We recommend you complete and sign your lease renewal paperwork a minimum of 30 days prior to your lease expiration date to ensure your apartment home is secured.
 If you will not be renewing your lease, you are required to provide a 20-day notice for apartment homes in Washington and a 30-day notice for apartments in California.

 What should I expect at move-out?